Search Results for

 Advanced settings

-The below settings are useful in advanced use cases:
+The following settings are available for advanced use cases:

-• Responsive Modes: The device-screen sizes on which the widget will appear.
-None means the widget will appear on all screen sizes.
+• Responsive Modes: The screen sizes on which the widget will appear.
+None means all screen sizes.

-• Custom template: Use this setting when you want to customize the grid row template.
-You can define the template in a worker site component and input the template id here.
+• Custom template: Customize the grid row template.
+Define the template in a worker site component and reference its ID here.
 Below is the default template:

 <div ng-dblclick="grid.appScope.$parent.model.doubleClickHandler(row)"